-The English began the action by a brisk charge upon the left wing of the Scots, commanded by Randolph, near the spot where the bridge is now thrown over the river at the small village of Chartershall.
-Hereabout was the only place where the river could be crossed in any order.- A large body of cavalry advanced to attack him in front, white another fetched a compass to fall upon his flank and rear, but before they could come to a close engagement, they fell into the snare that had been laid for them.
-Many of their horses where soon disabled by the sharp irons rushing into there feet, others tumbled into the concealed pits, and could not discutangle themselves.
+The English began the action by a brisk

+charge upon the left wing of the Scots, commanded by Randolph, near the spot where the bridge is now thrown over the river at the small village of Chartershall.
+Hereabout was the only place where the river could be crossed in any order.----A large body of cavalry advanced to attack him in front, while another fetched a compass to fall upon his flank ond rear, but be? fore they could come to a close engagement, they fell into the snare that had been laid for them.
+Many of their horses were soon disabled by the sharp irons rushing into their feet, others tumbled into the concealed pits, and could not disentangle themselves.
 Pieces of the harnessing, with bits of broken spears, and other armour, still continue to be dug up in the bog.

-In the beginning of the engagement, an incident happened, which though in itself of small moment, was rendered important by its consequences.
-King Robert was mounted on horseback, carrying a battle-axe in his hand, and upon his helmet he wore a high turban, in the form of a crown by way of distinction.
-This, together with his activity; rendered him very conspicuous as he rode before the lines, An English Knight named Bohun, who was ranked among the bravest in Edwards army, came galloping furiously up to him, in order to engage with him in single combat, expecting by so eminent an actrof chivalry, to once to put an endito the contest and gain ini? motral renown to himself, but the enterprising champion, having missed his blow, was immediately struck dead with the battle axe which the King carried in his hand.
-This was a sort of sig 2 nal for the charge.
-So bold an attack upon their King filled the Scots with sentiments of revenge; and the heroic achievement herformed by him before their eyes, raised their spirits to the highest pitch; they rushed furiously upon the enemy, who, having by this time passed the river in great numbers, gave them a warm reception.
+In the beginning of the engagement, an incident happened, which though in itself of small moment, was rendered important by its consequences. .
+King Robert was mounted on horseback, carrying a battle-ax in his hand, and upon his helmet he wore a high turban, in the form of a crown, by way of distinction.
+This, together with his activity, rendered him very conspicuous as he rode before the lines.
+An English Knight named Bohun, who was ranked among the bravest in Edward's army, came galloping furiously up to him, in order to engage with him in single combat, expecting by so eminent an act of chivalry, at once to put an end to the contest and gain immortal renown to himself; but the enterprising champion having missed his blow, was immediately struck dead with the battle ax which the King carried in his hand.
+This was a sort of signal for the charge.
+So bold an attack upon their King, filled the Scots with sentiments of revenge; and the heroic achievement performed by him before their eyes, raised their spirits to the highest pitch; they rushed furiously upon the enemy, who, having by this time passed the river in great numbers, gave them a warm reception.